DanProgramsIt/The-Almighty-README/generate/README.md

   ## Usage

-  This repo is ment to help build out a README.
+  This code is ment to help the user generate a quick readme by answering some questions.

   ## License